Collaborne/aws-sns-subscription-confirmation/README.md

 const app = express();

-// Fix the content type for body-parser app.use(snsSubscriptionConfirmation.overrideContentType());
+// Fix the wrong request content-type as required by the body-parser app.use(snsSubscriptionConfirmation.overrideContentType());
 app.use(bodyParser.json());
 app.use(snsSubscriptionConfirmation.snsConfirmHandler());